 Academy boarding and day students will spend approximately half the day (4-5 hours) being coached by seasoned educators as well as experienced professionals in specialty fields.
 These academic and business experts will share their combined knowledge, expertise and compassionate guidance.

 As students work to embrace core academic material, they will also gain valuable hands on experience in areas meant to inspire them toward possible professional paths.
 In addition, students will grow in their understanding of self and learn to work well with others, while achieving personal goals and gaining a better understanding of where they will fit in the world.

-The balance of a student’s day (4-5 hours) will be spent pursuing their area of personal passion (i.e. a particular sport or a field like mechatronic engineering).
+The balance of a student’s day (4-5 hours) will be spent pursuing their area of personal passion (i.e. a particular sport).
 Included within this technical and tactical skill development training program is an integrated amount of performance training, which encompasses physical conditioning, mental skills training and nutrition/hydration guidance.

 Where do student athletes live on campus?
 Will I have a roommate?